JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2023.md

 `com.intellij.database.datagrid.CoreGrid(ModelIndex<Row>, ModelIndex<Column>)` method parameter type changed from `ModelIndex<Row>` to `int`
 : `ModelIndex` class is used to reference data in the table model.
 Row indexes in the table model start with 0, even when the table is scrolled to page _N>1_.
 Parameter type was changed to `int` to indicate that it is an absolute index in the DB table.

+`com.intellij.database.datagrid.DataGrid.getName(ModelIndex<GridColumn>)` abstract method added : Only recompilation is needed for classes that implement `DataGrid` and delegate calls to an actual `DataGrid` implementation.

 ### Maven Plugin 2023.2